FileVault: Master passwords and recovery keys

 When FileVault 2 is enabled while the system is running, the system creates and displays a recovery key for the computer, and optionally offers the user to store the key with Apple.
 The 120 bit recovery key is encoded with all letters and numbers 1 through 9, and read from /dev/random, and therefore relies on the security of the PRNG used in macOS.
 During a cryptanalysis in 2012, this mechanism was found safe.

 Changing the recovery key is not possible without re-encrypting the File Vault volume.

 Validation

 Users who use FileVault 2 in OS X 10.9 and above can validate their key correctly works after encryption by running sudo fdesetup validaterecovery in Terminal after encryption has finished.
 The key must be in form xxxx-xxxx-xxxx-xxxx-xxxx-xxxx and will return true if correct.

 Starting the OS with FileVault 2 without a user account

-If a volume to be used for startup is erased and encrypted before clean installation of OS X 10.7.4 or 10.8:
+If a volume to be used for startup is erased and encrypted before clean installation of OS X 10.7.4 Lion or 10.8 Mountain Lion: